manuelbb-upb/Morbit.jl/docs/src/RbfModel.md

 !!! note
     At the moment, we do not store the matrices calculated in round 4 of the update procedure.
-This could be done, to save some work when actually calculating the coefficients.
+This could be done to save some work when actually calculating the coefficients.

 In contrast to the old RBF mechanism, the models in `RadialBasisFunctionModels` sometimes